Xingtao/FFdynamic/README.md

 - **customization**
    One can define their own components, for instance
    - a RTP demuxer with private fields
-   - a object detection module
+   - an object detection module
    - a packet sending control module

    Those components are plugins.
 Once they are done, they can be composed with other components.

 In short, *FFdynamic* is a scaffold allows develop complex audio/video application in a higher and flexiable manner.